pdf-raku/PDF-raku/README.md

 scan, ignoring the cross reference index and stream lengths.
 This can be handy if the PDF document has been edited by hand.

+- `$reader.update`
+This performs an incremental update to an indexed `PDF` documents (not applicable to PDF's opened with `:repair`, unindexed FDF or JSON files).
+A new section is appended to the PDF that contains only updated and newly created objects.
+This method can be used as a fast and efficient way to make small updates to a large existing PDF document.

 - `$reader.save-as("mydoc-2.pdf", :compress, :rebuild)`
 Saves a new document, including any updates.
 Options:
 -- `:compress` - compress objects for minimal size
 -- `:!compress` - uncompress objects for human redability -- `:rebuild` - discard any unreferenced objects. reunumber remaing objects

+It may be a good idea to rebuild a PDF, if it's been incrementally updated a number of times.

 - `$reader.save-as("mydoc.json", :compress, :rebuild)`
 - my $reader2 = `$reader.open("mydoc.json")`